abelljs/abell-website/content/starters/index.md

 </code>
 </pre>

-With this structure, you will get a following files generated.
+With this structure, you will get a following files generated on `npm run build`.

 <pre>
 <code class="hljs hljs-shell language-sh" style="line-height: 1.5;">